shinyenyi/bank-simulator/README.md

 # BankSimulator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1. the project as suggested by its name simulates a dummy bank online setup.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Project flow
+After running the dev server,
+You start by inputing and searching the customers account on enter account page if its correct and it exists you continue;
+Now your on customers account where they can access their balance they can deposit withdraw or transfer cash

 ## Code scaffolding